teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Searching for Goods and Services

 Now we're at a search box.
 This box lets us query the list list of pre-approved descriptions of goods and services.
 Describing your goods and services is tricky.
 If the description is too broad, it can void your trademark.
-If its too narrow you may have trouble stopping infringers.
+If it’s too narrow you may have trouble stopping infringers.
 If you can’t find an accurate description of your goods in the list of pre-approved descriptions, you should end this "TEAS Plus" application and start over with a “TEAS” application.
 The TEAS application will allow you to describe your goods and services in your own words.

 <a href="/images/tm-app/6-search-goods-services.png"><img src="/images/tm-app/6-search-goods-services.png" class="big-image"></a>

 Before searching, try to identify the "class" of goods and services applicable to your trademark.
 We are talking about the “International Class” here.
 The [“International Class"](http://www.uspto.gov/trademarks/notices/international.jsp) system tries to categorize all possible goods and services into 45 classes.
-There is a separate US Classification system, but its essentially irrelevant, even for a US trademark application.
+There is a separate US Classification system, but it’s essentially irrelevant, even for a US trademark application.

 Rather than describe each of the classes, I’ll just touch on the classes that are most relevant to tech startups.